Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 This web-scraper utilizes the hidden API's by which iNaturalist mediates queries to its records database.
 It comprises 5 modules (see below) as well as a mandatory 'init.py' file.
 All important information about the classes, methods, functions and variables defined in these modules is included in docstrings.

-- **inat_creds.py**<br/>
-This file must be edited by the user to include a valid iNaturalist *username* and *password*
-- **inat_search_params.py**<br/>
-This editable file is the 'control panel' of the application.
-Users set the values of key variables, which are imported into the main script to control the scrape job.
-The following variables can be manipulated:

     place_id : int
         Numerical code representing the geographic region for the scrape job Find the correct code via setup of a real search on the iNaturalist 'Explore' page